Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Introduction

 The top quark spin correlations and the differential distributions of the decay products have been previously studied at various levels of precision.
 The effects of the top quark spin correlations are revealed to the dilepton decay channel.
 They are studied at NLO QCD accuracy \cite{Bernreuther:2003ga, Bernreuther:2001rq, Bernreuther:2001bx}, at NLOW (NLO QCD + Weak) accuracy \cite{Bernreuther:2013aga} and at NLOW through the spin correlation coefficients \cite{Bernreuther:2015yna}.
 The spin correlation coefficients have been compared to experimental data at both ATLAS \cite{Aaboud:2016bit} and CMS \cite{CMS:2018jcg} collaborations.
-In the latter case the lepton asymmetries are also presented.
+In the latter case the lepton asymmetries are also presented and furthermore a comparison of the spin-correlated and uncorrelated NLO QCD predictions is done to point out the importance of including the spin correlations in calculations of such observables.
 A special attention was brought to one observable, $\Delta\Phi_{\ell \ell}$, the angle in the transverse plane of the charged leptons, which was measured by CMS \cite{CMS:2018jcg} and ATLAS \cite{Aad:2019hzw} and compared to NLO QCD predictions.
 This was followed by the NNLO QCD study \cite{Behring:2019iiv}, where the specific observable was found to deviate from the Standard Model predictions in the inclusive (unfolded measurements) region, while fitting nicely to the theory predictions in the fiducial region.
 The decay product differential distributions for the top quark pair semi-leptonic and leptonic decay are studied at NLO QCD with the top quarks on-shell \cite{Melnikov:2009dn}, and including off-shell effects and non-resonant contributions \cite{Denner:2017kzu,Jezo:2016ujg}.
-The dilepton channel is studied including part of the the NLO EW corrections \cite{Denner:2016jyo}.
+The dilepton channel is studied including part of the NLO EW corrections \cite{Denner:2016jyo}.
 The leptonic differential distributions are also compared to the experimental data in ATLAS \cite{Aad:2019hzw} and CMS \cite{Sirunyan:2018ucr}.
 Recently in Ref. \cite{Czakon:2020qbd}, all the aforementioned observables are calculated at NNLO QCD with on-shell top quark decays and the results are compared with experimental data.
-Despite the high level of accuracy, there are still slight tensions between theory and experiment in the normalised differential distributions, like the $\Delta\Phi_{\ell \ell}$ at the inclusive level, the invariant mass and transverse momentum of the lepton pair, as well as the transverse momentum of the leptons in the fiducial region. \\
+Despite the high level of accuracy, there are still slight tensions between theory and experiment in the normalised differential distributions, like the $\Delta\Phi_{\ell \ell}$ at the inclusive level, the invariant mass and transverse momentum of the lepton pair, as well as the transverse momentum of the leptons in the fiducial region.
+The different level of agreement of the $\Delta\Phi_{\ell \ell}$ distribution with the data in the fiducial and the inclusive regime shows that most probably the reason is the use of NLO QCD predictions for the unfolding to the full phase space.
+This is discussed in detail in Ref. \cite{Behring:2019iiv}.
+Furthermore in Ref. \cite{Czakon:2020qbd} it is shown that the tension of this observable with the data in the inclusive phase space persists even after using the expanded definition at NNLO in QCD.
+Regarding other leptonic distributions ($e.g.$ $m(\ell \ell), p_T(\ell \ell)$), slight tensions are shown in Ref. \cite{Czakon:2020qbd} in the ratios of the data w.r.t. the NNLO QCD predictions in the fiducial phase space. \\